Batak, Bulgaria April, 1876

 “But let a man examine himself, and so let him eat of that bread and drink of that cup”

 Without remembrance and self-examination, we are running the risk of bringing judgment upon ourselves.
-As we partake of this cup, we are called to have a deep introspection of ourselves, literally testing ourselves so as not to subject ourselves to judgment.
+As we partake of this cup, we’re called to have a deep introspection of ourselves, literally testing ourselves so as not to subject ourselves to judgment.

 The severity of this is deep.
 I took this to mean that if we partake of His blood but yet don’t fully accept the saving power of His suffering and sacrifice that He ransomed for us, we almost make a mockery of His blood.
-Sometimes, when we sin its easy for us to feel like there can be nothing that can make what we have done wrong, right. like there is no atonement left and what we did feels too big or too wrong.
+Sometimes, when we sin its easy for us to feel like there can be nothing that can make right what we have done wrong.
+Sometimes the offense can feel so grievous that it feels like there is no atonement left and what we did feels too big or too wrong.
 Unimaginable and unredeemable.

 But that’s not the case.
 There is a Sacrifice that was costly but requires humility and repentance to accept it.
 Many times while explaining this concept, I use the example of negotiating a deal with someone that has a hostage.
 Once a ransom is demanded, the one that agrees to pay it makes sure that they will get the full reward of what that ransom will cost them.
 I Timothy 2:5-6 says,